 Don’t be indulgent, permissive, or indifferent.

 Kids can’t build healthy self-esteem when they don’t understand which behaviors warrant value because everything they do is praised, rewarded, or ignored.
-Poor behaviors typically increase if adults constantly award another chance.
+Poor behaviors typically increase if adults constantly award “another chance.”
 Kids’ aggression is viewed as appropriate when it’s paired with an adult’s retaliatory aggression, such as a broken chalkboard.
 A child’s inattention becomes status quo when it’s constantly overlooked by a teacher who feels reaching the child is futile.